 Our evolutionary wiring seems to support our ease for accessing the negative versus the positive.
 Dr. Sood uses the analogy of a short, fast broadband connection to the lower limbic center and a long slow, narrowband connection to the higher cortical center, to describe our human wiring.

 In other words, we’re predisposed to spend our time playing in the mental gym of negativity.
-It’s time to cancel your membership to this gym.These nattering nabobs of negativity are capable of sucking the joy and beauty out of every situation… Click To Tweet
+It’s time to cancel your membership to this gym.These nattering nabobs of negativity are capable of sucking the joy and beauty out of every situation if you let them.
+Click To Tweet

 5 Ideas to Help Get the Negativity Out: